-The IRO must be part of a unified board and C-suite investor planning group, and their responsibilities should include building and sustaining credibility with long-term investors, and providing useful information on a timely basis.
+The IRO must be part of a unified board and C-suite investor planning group, and their responsibilities should include building and sustaining credibility with long-term investors and providing useful information on a timely basis.
 More specifically, the IRO job needs to change in four major ways:

 Strategy Articulation.
 Today an investor relation officer must articulate the alignment with the capital allocation to investors with a clear and cogent rationale for long-term value creation.
 The new IRO role needs to shift from simply explaining corporate strategy and practices to laying out why the strategy is best positioned to unlock shareholder value and therefore attract and keep long-term investors.
 In other words, the role has to add more value to the corporation.

 Intelligence Gathering.
 An IRO must become an intelligence agent who identifies the hot-button issues investors care about.
-The IRO should understand how investors utilize their technologies and data-gathering activities to impact a company’s strategy, capital allocation, incentive systems, and other issues that investors think are important to the functioning of the board.
+The IRO should understand how investors utilise their technologies and data-gathering activities to impact a company’s strategy, capital allocation, incentive systems, and other issues that investors think are important to the functioning of the board.
 A good IRO can take some of the pressure off of a CEO by finding and cultivating the right investors.

 Sounding the Alarm.
 The new role of the investor relations officer requires the ability to truly understand how today’s sophisticated investors operate as well.
-IROs must be able to master analytical models as well as white papers written by activists that argue for an alternative business portfolio scenario for the company.
+IROs must be able to master analytical models and white papers written by activists that argue for an alternative business portfolio scenario for the company.
 In changing capital markets, it’s critical that the IRO stays on top of capital and talent allocation and how it meshes with the company’s long-term strategy.

 Skill Set for a Successful IRO

-We recommend making sure the IRO job provides an attractive career path by exposing the person in it to different functions in the organization.
+We recommend making sure the IRO job provides an attractive career path by exposing the person in it to different functions in the organisation.
 This way, not only would the IRO learn about the company from an investing and risk perspective, but their business experience would also bring value to the role.

-The IRO must be part of a unified board and C-suite investor planning group, and their responsibilities should include building and sustaining credibility with long-term investors, and providing useful information on a timely basis.
+The IRO must be part of a unified board and C-suite investor planning group, and their responsibilities should include building and sustaining credibility with long-term investors and providing useful information on a timely basis.